agatarauzer/Coursera/README.md

 3. #### Object Oriented Programming in Java

-   Conducted by University of California San Diego.
+   Conducted by University of California San Diego / Level: intermediate / 39 hours

-   Level: intermediate.

    - Classes and objects
    - Memory models